LimePay/docs/Getting-Started.md

 ### 2. Create User

-The creation of organization is performed by LimePay's support and it is part of the on-boarding process.
+The creation of user is performed by LimePay's support and it is part of the on-boarding process.
 ___

 ### 3. Create API User